aliabyar1998/airline-passenger-satisfaction-prediction/README.md

 * F1-score
 * Classification Report

-The Random Forest model was selected for further feature analysis.
+The Random Forest model was selected for further analysis due to its strong performance.

 ---

 # 🌲 Feature Importance Analysis

-Feature importance was extracted from the Random Forest model to identify the most important factors affecting passenger satisfaction.
+Feature importance was extracted from the Random Forest model to identify the most influential features affecting passenger satisfaction.

-Features with importance values greater than:
+Features with importance values:

 ```
-0.01
+>= 0.01
 ```

 were selected for a reduced-feature model.

+The performance of:

+* Full feature model
+* Selected feature model

+was compared.

 ---